Visceral-Project/EvaluateSegmentation/README.md

 where:
 truthPath:	path (or URL) to truth image.
 URLs should be enclosed with quotations.
 segmentPath:	path (or URL) to image being evaluated.
 URLs should be enclosed with quotations.
--th threshold:	before evaluation convert fuzzy images to binary using the given threshold.
+-thd threshold:	before evaluation convert fuzzy images to binary using the given threshold.
 -xml xmlpath:	path to xml file where results should be saved.
 -nostreaming:	Don't use streaming filter!
 Streaming filter is used to handle very large images.
 Use this option with small images (up to 200X200X200 voxels) to avoid time efort related with streaming.
 -help:		more information